 Multisystem inflammatory syndrome (MIS-C)

+A blood test to detect the presence of antibodies against a microorganism.
+Antibodies are proteins that are part of the body’s overall immune response to fight a foreign presence, such as bacteria or a virus.
 A serologic test can determine whether a person has been exposed to a particular microorganism , and the potential that they are immune to a disease.

 Symptomatic case-fatality rate (sCFR)

 This is the measure of virus particles.
-Generally, it refers to the amount of virus present in the body, once a person has become infected and the virus has replicated in the person’s cells.
+Generally, it refers to the amount of virus present in the body once a person has become infected and the virus has replicated in the person’s cells.
 For most people, the higher the viral load, the worse the symptoms and outcomes.

 The Centers for Disease Control and Prevention created V-safe, a smartphone-based tool that uses text messaging and web surveys to provide personalized health check-ins after people receive a COVID-19 vaccine.
 Through V-safe, the CDC is collecting data on any vaccine side effects and is also reminding people to get their second dose if one is needed.